alverena/documentation/user_guide/email_configuration.rst

 well as synchronize emails sent from OroCRM into your mailbox (so you can see them in other email clients):

--  Check **Enable IMAP and Enable SMTP.**
+-  Check :guilabel:`Enable IMAP and Enable SMTP.`

 -  Fill in the following fields: **IMAP and SMTP Host, IMAP and SMTP Port, Encryption (SSL, TLS).**

--  Click **Check Connection/Retrieve Folders.**
+-  Click :guilabel:`Check Connection/Retrieve Folders.`

 -  After successful connection, a list of folders will be loaded.

 -  Check the folders that you wish to be synchronized (e.g. Inbox).

 As an example, we have synchronized a Gmail mailbox with OroCRM, having previously turned on **access for less secure apps**.
 More details on how to synchronize your Gmail and turn on access for less secured apps can be found `here <https://support.google.com/mail/answer/7126229?hl=en&rd=2&visit_id=1-636180891016092253-2149088408#ts=1665018%2C1665144>`_  `and here <https://support.google.com/accounts/answer/6010255?hl=en>`_

 |